Subaru XT: Markets

+European markets generally only received the XT Turbo and the XT Turbo 4WD (XT Turbo Allrad in Germany), where the car was sold in small numbers as a halo model.

+Models

-1987-1991 (Facelift & XT6)
+1987–1991 (Facelift & XT6)

-The XT received a minor update in 1987 for the second half of the 1987 model year, roughly corresponding to the 1988 launch of the XT6.
-Where earlier models featured bumper-mounted reverse lights, 19871/2-up models had the reverse lights in the center taillight panel, revised front and rear bumper fascias.
-In Japan, the original bumpers were used for the Alcyone VS and Alcyone VR while the Alcyone VX received the new facelift.
+The XT received a minor update in 1987 for the second half of the 1987 model year roughly corresponding to the 1988 launch of the XT6, a new 6 cylinder model.
+Where earlier models featured bumper-mounted reverse lights, 19871/2-up models had the reverse lights in the center taillight panel.
+The front and rear bumpers were also redesigned.
+In Japan, the original bumpers were used for the VS and VR while the VX received the new facelift.
 In the US, all new models received the facelifted bumpers.

 All wheel drive turbo and six-cylinder models were distinguished by their headrests; base models had solid headrests, where the turbo AWD and six-cylinder models had a large rectangular hole through the center.